Meeting the challenge of a sustainable future

 From initiating sustainable business partnerships, through to products and even the actual clean-up stage, we are continually developing new ways to reduce the environmental impact of our products, without affecting their outstanding performance and the quality results that Australia's professional and DIY painters have come to expect from Dulux.

 Dulux is committed to continually developing new solutions that help reduce the environmental impact and adhere to industry standards.

 World class manufacturing facilities

 Dulux opened Australia's largest paint factory with the most sophisticated manufacturing technology of any paint factory in the world, featuring 300kW solar power generation, rain harvesting and on-site waste water management.

 Low VOC Paints

-Dulux has been at the forefront in introducing low VOC paints.
+Dulux has been at the forefront of low VOC paint innovation.
 Low VOC paints are lower in Volatile Organic Compounds thereby creating less emissions and less odour.

-Dulux has introduced low VOC products such as Dulux Professional® Enviro2®, Wash&Wear® and the tinter system used to deliver the Dulux colour offer.
-The company is committed to further develop its low VOC ranges.
+Dulux has introduced low VOC products such as Dulux envirO2TM, Wash&Wear® and the Decorama tinter system used to deliver Dulux Colour.

-Paintback® is an industry initiative to divert architectural and decorative waste paint and waste packaging from landfill.
-Dulux Australia is a founding member of the Paintback® scheme.
+Dulux is a founding member of Paintback®, an industry initiative to divert waste paint and packaging from landfill.

 For more information please visit the Paintback™ website.